danielwestfall/pacmen/README.md

 ---
 Project is: _in progress_

 Project done to class specifications.
 I have added code to make PacMen face the direction they are moving.
-I also added animation that makes PacMen open and close their mouthes.
+I also added animation that makes PacMen open and close their mouths.
 There is a known bug as when there are an even number of PacMen on the screen the animation breaks.
 This will be fixed in the future.

 ## Inspiration
 ---